top of page

 I'm an Norwich (NR3) & online BABCP Accredited CBT & EMDR Therapist, Registered Mental Health Nurse, Yoga Teacher & Personal Trainer

-This means I’m careful about what can, and can’t, be held safely in private therapy.
+Because of this, I’m careful about what can and can’t be held safely in private therapy.
+Suitability, pacing, and safety are always things we consider together.

 Alongside my clinical training, I bring lived understanding as a late-diagnosed AuDHD woman who spent many years navigating food struggles and self-punishment while outwardly functioning well.

 My approach is grounded, structured, and nervous-system-led.
-We work with patterns that once helped you survive, without pushing change faster than your system can tolerate, and without relying on willpower or control.
+We work with patterns that once helped you survive - without pushing change faster than your system can tolerate, and without relying on willpower or control.

 How we work together